AdguardTeam/AdguardForiOS/SupportingScripts/readme.md

  -x --update-xibs - update .storyboard files with strings from .strings files

+ -c --check-translations-coverage - check percentage of translated strings for each language

 Arguments:

 -l --lang - language for export or import.
 Can be 'en', 'ru', etc for single locale or 'all' for all locales.
 Default value is 'en'. **NOTE: use '-export -lang all' only if you really understand what you want to do.**